cardano-foundation/CIPs/CIP-0095/README.md

 functionality fully inside of wallet software, matching how staking is often implemented.
 We deem this approach as preferable from a security standpoint for combined functionality and would encourage wallet providers to pursue this.
-But we understand that this may add overhead to wallet designs so offer this API as an alternative.
+But we understand that this adds significant overhead to wallet designs, so we offer this API as an alternative.

-### Why these DReps and Ada Holders?
+### Why DReps and Ada Holders?

-This proposal only caters to two types of actor described in CIP-1694; Ada holders and DReps, this decision was three fold.
-Primarily this is to allow these groups to utilize a client to participate in Cardano's governance.
+This proposal only caters to two types of governance actor described in CIP-1694; Ada holders and DReps, this decision was three fold.
+Primarily, this is to allow these groups to utilize a web-based client to participate in Cardano's governance.
 These groups are likely less comfortable utilizing command-line interfaces than other groups, thus making alternatives from them is a priority.
-Secondly, the other types of actor (Constitution Committee member and SPOs) are identified by different credentials than Ada holders and DReps.
-Thirdly, these groups represent the majority of participants.
+Secondly, the other types of actor (Constitution Committee member and SPOs) are identified by different credentials than Ada holders and DReps, making their integration in this specification complex.
 These alternative credentials are unlikely to be stored within standard wallet software which may interface with this API.
+Thirdly, Ada holders and DReps likely represent the majority of participants thus we aim to cast a wide net with this specification.

 ### The Role of the Wallet

-The endpoints specified here aim to maintain the wallets role of: sharing public keys, inspecting, signing and submission.
+The endpoints specified here aim to maintain the role of the wallet as: sharing public keys, transaction inspecting, transaction signing and transaction submission.

-By not placing the burden of transaction construction onto the wallet, we move this application specific complexity from wallet implementations and onto applications.
+By not placing the burden of transaction construction onto the wallet, we move the application specific complexity from wallet implementations and onto applications.
 This has a number of benefits, primarily this should lower the bar for wallet adoption.
-But this also helps in the creation of iterative updates, all wallet implementers do not need to update if the format of these transactions is adjusted.
+But this also helps in the creation of iterative updates, all wallet implementers do not need to update if the format of these transactions is adjusted during development.

--todo: also easier error checking for wallet

-The design outlined here aims to improve the security by placing the burden of submission onto wallets.
-This prevents malicious clients from being able to censor which transactions are submitted to chain.
+By placing the burden of submission onto wallets we prevent malicious clients from being able to censor which transactions are submitted to chain.
 This is of particular concern due to the potential political impact of transactions being handled by this API.
 We thus deem it necessary for wallets to bare this burden.

+One argument against this design is that, if wallets are required to be able to inspect and thus understand these application specific transactions then they may as well build the transaction.
+For this reason I have placed this back into the

 ### Extension Design

-Whilst CIP-30 facilitated the launch of client development on Cardano, it's functionality is limited in scope.
+Whilst CIP-30 facilitated the launch of dApp client development on Cardano, it's functionality is limited in scope.
 Although it does offer generic functions, these cannot satisfy the problem that this proposal tackles.
 Thus extending it's functionality is a necessity.

 With this specification we chose to extend CIP-30's functionalities.
 There would be two competing designs to this approach.
 One; move to have this specification included within CIP-30.
-Two; deploy this specification as its own standalone web-bridge.
+Two; deploy this specification as it's own standalone web-bridge.

-It would be undesirable to include this functionality within the base CIP-30 API because it would force all clients and wallets supporting CIP-30 to support this API.
-This is because not all client apps or wallet will have the need or desire to support this specification thus forcing cooperation would not desirable.
+It would be undesirable to include this functionality within the base CIP-30 API because it would force all wallets supporting CIP-30 to support this API.
+This is undesirable because not all client apps or wallet will have the need or desire to support this specification thus forcing cooperation would not desirable.

 The reason we chose to not deploy this specification on its own is because it is unlikely that clients implementing this API will not want to also use the